 Employees use simple passwords

-Most of us are guilty of having a few simplified passwords that we use time again for all of our accounts, both personal and for business purposes.
+Most of us are guilty of having a few simplified passwords that we use time again for all of our accounts, both personal and business purposes.
 They are easy to remember and that means easy to guess, which is a dangerous habit if your employees are doing this.

-Password retrieval is time consuming
+Password retrieval is time-consuming

-If you asked your IT provider what are one of the most common support tickets, they will probably say password retrieval.
+If you asked your IT provider what is one of the most common support tickets, they will probably say password retrieval.
 For those employees who try to commit their passwords to memory, they will often forget, especially with frequent changes.

 This retrieval process takes up a huge chunk of time for IT and is not a cost-effective task for the company as a whole.
 Password managers allow your IT provider to monitor and audit passwords from afar.